 The wide range of NYU Law’s intellectual life is on display in the diverse pursuits of its more than 30 research centers and institutes.
 They offer fellowships, leadership training workshops, and intellectual life programs that help students think critically about leadership across professional fields and enhance their leadership potential.

-Birnbaum Women’s Leadership Network offers leadership training to ensure that the women of NYU Law graduate ready to thrive in their chosen professions, taking the form of both the Women’s Leadership Fellows Program, a selective co-curricular training program, as well as open leadership development to students outside the Fellows program.
+Birnbaum Women’s Leadership Center offers leadership training to ensure that the students of NYU Law graduate ready to thrive in their chosen professions, taking the form of both the Women’s Leadership Fellows Program, a selective co-curricular training program, as well as open leadership development to students outside the Fellows program.

 The Center for Race, Inequality, and the Law provides opportunities for students, scholars, practitioners, and community members to examine and exchange ideas related to race, inequality, and leadership through lectures, symposia and scholarship.
 It holds public conversations featuring thought leaders, advocates, and scholars focused on the effects of race and inequality on a range of contemporary issues.